• Skip to primary navigation

 Pork loin chops in a bag with a brine

-Most important ingredient to a brine is salt - I always use kosher salt for this.
-Allowing the pork to soak in a salty solution will add flavor to the inside of meat, where as just salting on the surface, only salts the surface of the meat.
+A brine begins with salt.
+I always use kosher salt for this.
+Allowing the pork to soak in a salty solution will add flavor to the inside of the meat, where as just salting the surface, only salts the surface of the meat.
 Your solution must taste salty but it won't make the meat too salty.

 I like to add some whole peppercorns, brown sugar, and whatever other herbs and spices I have on hand to add flavor.